Zodiac’s Halloween riddle and cuckoo’s game

 Zodiac Killer Red Ryder ranch

-Zodiac researcher Morf13 has explained here that Fred Harman III, Red Ryder’s inventor son, was the real owner of the cattle brand (here’s the same symbol in the Colorado Brand Book 1948, page 508, n.
+Zodiac researcher Morf13 explained here that Fred Harman III, Red Ryder’s inventor son, was the real owner of the cattle brand (here’s the same symbol in the Colorado Brand Book 1948, page 508, n.
 29 – source).

 Zodiac killer Fred Harman